 Phillip Cenere FAIM GAICD

 Phillip has served on the Australian Institute of Company Directors’ (AICD) NSW Council as well as the institute’s National Education Advisory Committee, Curriculum Development Committee (responsible for the flagship Company Directors Course) and Director Professional Development Committee.
-He has also served on the councils and committees of the Australian Business Deans Council, Association for Tertiary Education Management (ATEM), Public Relations Institute of Australia and is a Fellow of the Australian Institute of Management and a Trustee of the Committee for Economic Development Australia (CEDA).
-Phillip was also Managing Director of Engines of Success, a management and board consultancy.
+He has also served on the councils and committees of the Banking and Finance Oath, RDA Sydney, Australian Business Deans Council, Australia China Business Council, Association for Tertiary Education Management (ATEM), Public Relations Institute of Australia, Early Bird Marketplace and is a Fellow of the Australian Institute of Management and a Trustee of the Committee for Economic Development Australia (CEDA).
+Phillip has also served as Chair of Startup Capital, a privately owned company investing in the technology and edu-tech sectors, Managing Director of Engines of Success, a management and board consultancy, and as a Specialist Consultant (Higher Education) for Third Bridge Group.

 He has published articles on governance in higher education including for the magazine Company Director (AICD) and co-authored the book Communication Skills for Business Professionals (Cambridge University Press) and peer reviewed works by Pearson Australia and McGraw-Hill Australia.